dansl/LinuxOS-Stuff/README.md

   yes | command_or_script
   ```

-- Find if there are files containing a particular text - There are multiple ways to search and find in Linux command line.
+- Find if there are files containing a particular text - There are multiple ways to search and find in command line.
 But in the case when you just want to see if there are files that contain a particular text, you can use this command:
   ```
   grep -Pri Search_Term path_to_directory
   ```